 What is This?

-This list of resources has been compiled for students in Prof. Piper's ENG 372 classes.
+This list of resources has been compiled for students in the Writing in the Science and Technical and Professional Writing courses.
 These are not the only resources which can be used for completing projects, but are rather suggested as starting points for your research.

 Reference & Instruction Librarian